tmtsoftware/csw/docs/src/main/commons/command.md

 and current state values (see below) or events.

 A `validate` message is used to ask a destination component to validate a command and determine if the command can be executed.
-But it does not execute the command and returns the result of validation.
+It does not execute the command and only returns the result of validation.
 In some scenarios, it may be useful to test to see if a command can be executed prior to trying to execute the command.

-@@@ warning { title='Significant Update to Command Service' }

-Thanks to an issue brought up by a user of Release 0.4, the Command Service API and command-related component handlers have been modified in this release.
-The result is a much improved, simplified API that is easier to understand, and refines the responsibilities of the handlers.
-Code that has been written for 0.5 or 0.4 will need to be updated.

-@@@
+### Component Locking

+If a component is locked, any Command Service command will have a response of `Locked`.
+This corresponding handler will not be called until the component is unlocked.
+See @ref:[Creating a Component](create-component.md) for more information on locking.

+Note that the code in the receiving component's handler does not need to return `Locked`.
+If the component has been Locked, the component's
+Supervisor returns the `Locked` response to the caller and the handler is not called.

 ### Command Validation
+Command validations occur in two scenarios.
+One is using the `validate` message as described above.
+For example, `validate` could be used by an Assembly when it needs to send multiple commands to different HCDs and it wants to first check that all the HCDs can execute their commands before sending a command to any of the HCDs.
-The first step in processing a command--either `submit` or `oneway`--is validation.
-If not locked, the component's supervisor calls the `validateCommand` handler of the Top Level Actor.
+The second scenario is that it is always the first step in processing a command--either `submit` or `oneway`.

+If the receiving component is not locked, the component's supervisor calls the `validateCommand` handler of the Top Level Actor.
 The developer code evaluates and returns a `ValidateCommandResponse` as shown in the following table.